Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 Businesses might improve account user awareness, but phishers are getting more skillful, too.
 They’ve even started spoofing phishing awareness training platforms.

 An attacker impersonates a trusted contact and sends the victim fake mail messages.
-The victim opens and clicks on the malicious link in the mail or opens the mail’s attachment.
-One click and voila!
+The victim opens and clicks on the malicious link in the mail or opens the email’s attachment.
+One-click, and voila!
 Attackers gain access to confidential information and account credentials.

-In addition to traditional phishing methods, COVID-19 phishing emails and shared file notifications are more common since the pandemic began.
-On SharePoint, OneDrive, and Dropbox platforms, workers receive shared-file notifications from these well-known applications daily.
-In 2020, hackers increasingly exploited the credibility of these services to conceal both their identities and intentions.
+In addition to traditional phishing methods, COVID-19 emails and shared file notifications have been more common since the pandemic.
+On SharePoint, OneDrive, and Dropbox platforms, workers daily receive shared-file notifications from these well-known applications.
+In 2020, hackers increasingly exploited these services’ credibility to conceal their identities and intentions.

 Human nature (inattention or being rushed) has not changed, but the sources of phishing bait are new and more complex.

-There are many ways you can protect yourself from this attack, but the main one is vigilance.
-The main thing to remember is that successful phishing expeditions run on adrenaline—yours.
+There are many ways to protect yourself from this attack, but the main one is vigilance.
+The main thing to remember is that successful phishing expeditions run on adrenaline.
 So, stay cool and watch for these telltale signs:

 There is good news about phishing attacks.
 They are avoidable.
 Here are some ways to make you less of a target.